Sera91/SMR3894-Python-Tutorials/Python-profiling/Memory-Profiling/Readme.md

 # Time-based memory usage reports

+The memory_profiler executable can be called from the terminal with the command mprof

 The available commands for mprof are:

-mprof run: running an executable, recording memory usage
+- mprof run: running an executable, recording memory usage

-mprof plot: plotting one the recorded memory usage (by default, the last one)
+- mprof plot: plotting one the recorded memory usage (by default, the last one)

-mprof list: listing all recorded memory usage files in a user-friendly way.
+- mprof list: listing all recorded memory usage files in a user-friendly way.

-mprof clean: removing all recorded memory usage files.
+- mprof clean: removing all recorded memory usage files.

-mprof rm: removing specific recorded memory usage files
+- mprof rm: removing specific recorded memory usage file

+For memory profiling simple code it can be enough to use the %memit magic command in ipython

 Sometimes it is useful to have full memory usage reports as a function of time (not line-by-line) of external processes (be it Python scripts or not).
-In this case the executable mprof might be useful:
+In this case the executable mprof might be useful!!

-mprof run executable

-Running
+# Running mprof

+Launching

 $ mprof run –python python example.py

 will record timestamps when entering/leaving the profiled function

+# Visualizing the report of memory profiler
-and running
+ running

-mprof plot --flame
+$ mprof plot --flame

-will plot the result, making plots (using matplotlib) similar to these:
+will plot the result, making plots (using matplotlib) similar to this one:

+By default, the command line call is set as the graph title.
+If you wish to customize it, you can use the -t option to manually set the figure title.

+mprof plot -t ‘Recorded memory usage’

+You can also hide the function timestamps using the n flag, such as

+mprof plot -n

+Trend lines and its numeric slope can be plotted using the s flag, such as

+mprof plot -s

+The intended usage of the -s switch is to check the labels’ numerical slope over a significant time period.
+For code with:

+- s>0 it might mean a memory leak.

+- s~0 if 0 or near 0, the memory usage may be considered stable.

+- 's<= 0' to be interpreted depending on the expected process memory usage patterns, also might mean that the sampling period is too small.

 A discussion on details is available here: https://fa.bianp.net/blog/2014/plot-memory-usage-as-a-function-of-time/